mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 One of the best pieces of [advice I received](/retrospectives/2019/07/#suddenly-everyone-wants-to-parse-ingredients) this year was from [Cory Zue](https://coryzue.com).
 He suggested that at $0.003 per request, my prices for Zestful were too low.
 At the time, Zestful had almost zero paying customers.
 How could my prices be too low if nobody was buying?

 Though Zestful had few paying customers, it had many *prospective* customers.
-Every few weeks, a new company would contact me saying that they were interested in Zestful, but it was missing one tiny feature they absolutely needed.
+Every few weeks, a new company contacted me saying that they were interested in Zestful, but it was missing one tiny feature they absolutely needed.
 Desperate to win my first big customer, I'd work feverishly to implement the feature they wanted.
 A week later, I'd proudly deliver it to them.

-"Oh,yeah," they'd respond.
+"Oh,yeah," they'd reply sheepishly.
 "That was for a project we actually decided not to pursue."

-It cost them nothing to ask for features, but it was extremely time-consuming for me to meet with them and implement their wishlist.
+It cost these companies nothing to ask for features, but it was extremely time-consuming for me to meet with them and implement their wishlist.
 I recognized what was happening, but I couldn't figure out a way to stop it.
-I could refuse, but what if they truly would spend thousands per month if I met their needs?
+I could ignore the request, but what if they truly were prepared to spend thousands per month?

 When I took Cory's advice and raised prices, it changed the conversation in a way I didn't expect.
-At $0.003 per request, nobody tried to negotiate prices.
+At $0.003 per request, nobody tried to negotiate.
 When I bumped my rates 6.5x to $0.02 per request, everyone who approached me asked if I could offer volume discounts.
-That forced them to tell me how much data they needed to process.
-When people say they'll buy if I add their pet feature, I give them this line:
+Then, when they claimed they'd buy after I added their pet feature, I gave them this line:

->You can pre-pay for three months of service, and your billing cycle won't start until that feature is available.
+>Great!
+You can pre-pay for three months of service, and your billing cycle won't start until that feature is available.

 I've never been burned on a feature request since.
 The prices are high enough that most customers have to spend a few hundred dollars per month to use Zestful, which discourages people from setting up meetings with me to tell me about the long feature list I'd have to implement to earn their $5/month.
-Interestingly, the customers who ended up purchasing enterprise Zestful plans had no feature requests, and those deals closed in a matter of days.
+Interestingly, the customers who ended up purchasing enterprise plans had no feature requests, and those deals closed in a matter of days.

 ### Pursuing the right idea means rejecting the wrong ones

-One of the best lessons I learned from my friend David Toth is that founders tend to undervalue idea screening.
+One of the best lessons I learned from my friend David Toth is that most founders underestimate the value of idea screening.
 As lean manufacturing techniques beccome more popular with startups, people think of building a minimum viable product as cheap.
 But it still usually means weeks or months of work.

  Because it feels very cheap to explore an idea and build an MVP, most people rush into that without considering other ideas.
 But really, even a quick failure takes weeks or months of effort.
 A marginal but long-term loser business can take years to reveal itself as such.